-In this tutorial we will show you how to install OpenVPN on Ubuntu 16.04 LTS.
-For those of you who didn’t know, OpenVPN is an open source application which is widely used to create secure virtual private networks over the unsecured public Internet.
-OpenVPN is an SSL VPN solution which drains your system connection securely through the Internet.
-OpenVPN functions in the client server structure.
+In this tutorial, we will show you how to install OpenVPN on Ubuntu 16.04 LTS.
+For those of you who didn’t know, OpenVPN is an open-source application that is widely used to create secure virtual private networks over the unsecured public Internet.
+OpenVPN is an SSL VPN solution that drains your system connection securely through the Internet.
+OpenVPN functions in the client-server structure.
 All the devices connected to a virtual private network act as if they’re linked to your local area network.
 The packets sent through the VPN tunnel are encrypted with 256 bit AES encryption making data theft impossible.

 Install OpenVPN on Ubuntu 16.04 LTS

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 sudo apt-get update sudo apt-get upgrade

 Step 2.
 Installing OpenVPN on Ubuntu 16.04.